UK strikes ferry deals to ensure supply of medicines after Brexit

 The framework of the contracts will remain in place for the next four years in case further help is needed.

-A pharmaceutical industry group said the announcement would help companies finalize their plans for a no-deal Brexit.
+A pharmaceutical industry group said the announcement would help companies finalise their plans for a no-deal Brexit.

 “This capacity is an important part of our members’ preparations,” Mike Thompson, chief executive of the Association of the British Pharmaceutical Industry, said.